In this Article, We will discuss the basic difference between Amazon Keywords and Google Keywords

 Google is a universal search engine and Amazon is a specialized product search engine.
 While search on Google represents a middle stage of the sales pathway (see illustration), while Amazon skip the ‘interest’ step to reach the final stage.

 SEO on Google based on three core pillars — Technology, Relevance, and Authority.
 Obviously, Google’s ranking pillars are all based on optimizing a website in order to drive click through on the SERP.
 Suppose, when a customer who wants to buy a boot, searches with keyword ‘boot’ on both sites, the search engines will show massively different results.
-Here is the result you might find out on google:

 On the other hand, Amazon will show you the particular product based result, because amazon identifies that you don’t want to see ‘boot’s definition or history from it.
 Amazon’s core ranking pillars are tied back to driving revenue through sales velocity — Conversion Rate, Keyword Relevance and Customer Satisfaction.
 Hence, when customers search with the same keyword ‘boot’ on Amazon, he’ll find: